lter/LTER-core-metabase/docs/populate.md

 ### How to create new datasets

-For simplicity, lets assume the parent tables (EMLStuff and ListStuff) are already populated.
-Most of the DataSetStuff tables are cross-reference tables, selecting an item from a parent table and attaching it to a dataset, or a dataTable of that dataset, or an attribute of a dataTable of that dataset.
+For simplicity, let's assume the parent tables (EMLStuff and ListStuff) are already populated.
+Most of the DataSetStuff tables are cross-reference tables, selecting an item from a parent table and attaching it to a dataset, or at dataTable of that dataset, or an attribute of a dataTable of that dataset.

 1. `DataSet`: enter one new row for the new dataset.
 This must be done first.
-1. `DataSetEntities` must be filled before:
+1. `DataSetEntities` must be filled before
-    1. `DataSetAttributes` which must be filled before these which are optional and in any order:
+	1. `DataSetAttributes` which must be filled before these, which are optional and in any order:
 		1. `DataSetAttributeEnumeration`
 		1. `DataSetAttributeMissingCodes`
-1. `DataSetMethodSteps` must be filled before these which are optional and in any order:
+1. `DataSetMethodSteps` must be filled before these, which are optional and in any order:
 	1. `DataSetMethodInstruments`
 	1. `DataSetMethodProtocols`
 	1. `DataSetMethodProvenance`
 	1. `DataSetMethodSoftware`
 1. These may be filled any time after `DataSet`, and in any order:
     1. `DataSetKeywords`
     1. `DataSetPersonnel`